Skip to Content

 6. Cover the baking dish with foil.
 Bake in the oven for 20 minutes.
 Remove the foil and bake for 35-40 minutes longer, until the cheese is melted and the eggs are golden brown and set in the center.

-7. Remove from oven and let cool for 10 minutes.
-Garnish with additional green onions, if using, slice and serve.
+7. Remove from oven and let cool for 10 minutes before slicing and serving.

 Nutrition Info